MorningFrog/urdf-visualizer/README.md

 ## Instructions

 > [!IMPORTANT]
 > Open VSCode in the folder contains all files required by the urdf/xacro file.
-Open VSCode only with the urdf/xacro file will make it uneble to find mesh files.
+Open VSCode only with the urdf/xacro file will make it unable to find mesh files.

 Operations:
 - Rotate perspective: Hold down the left mouse button and drag in the blank space